 The 7 Key Differences Between B2B and B2C Sales

 Whatever brought you here to this article, welcome.
-Today I’ll take some time to distinguish some of the finer details between B2B and B2C sales, allowing you to gain a deeper understanding of the sales role, how B2B and B2C differ, and what elements you can pull in to enhance your own processes.
+Today I’ll take time to distinguish some finer details between B2B vs B2C sales.
+At the end of this article, you’ll better understand the sales role, how B2B and B2C differ, and what elements you can pull in to enhance your processes.

 What is B2B Sales?

 B2B salespeople have a number of decision-makers that they must get a “yes” from before making a sale.
-This could include executives, CEOs, boards of directors, or even teams that will be using your product, like the accounting department or marketing team.
+Business buyers could include executives, CEOs, boards of directors, or even teams that will be using your product, like the accounting department or marketing team.

-B2B sales typically provide a service (or software as a service, known as SaaS), or supply base products for other businesses to consume or use to create their own products.
-There are three distinct B2B sales models:
+B2B sales typically provide a service or supply base products for other businesses to consume or use to create their own products.
+Here are a few examples of B2B sales models:

 If your business has a preferred partner for purchasing office printer paper or employee uniforms, then you’ve experienced B2B supply sales.

-Supply sales provide the items needed for a business to get their job done.
-For example, a baker requires a mixer, pans, and an oven to mix ingredients and bake their treats; then needs display cases, to-go boxes, and stickers to display, package and seal the baked goods.
-The consumer doesn’t purchase any of those items—they’re purchasing the end-product: the cakes and cookies.
+Wholesalers provide the items needed for a business to get their job done.
+For example, a baker requires a mixer, pans, and an oven to mix ingredients and bake their treats; then needs display cases, to-go boxes, and stickers to display, package, and seal the baked goods.
+The consumer doesn’t purchase any of those items—they’re purchasing the end product: the cakes and cookies.
 All of these supplies can be purchased through a food service supplier.

 Distribution sales involve an intermediary that purchases products at a discounted rate, then sells them at full price to the end consumer.
 The intermediary benefits from not having to build or manufacture the product, while still collecting a profit.
 An example of a distributed sales model would include grocery stores, who buy in bulk from bakeries, farms, canning, and manufacturing plants, then sell at full price to consumers.